Billy Spivey

-Biography

-Early life
+Early life and career

-He was born on January 18, 1969.
-He received an A.A.S. from Columbia State Community College in Columbia, Tennessee.
-He was in the United States Army during the 1990-1991 Gulf War with the 1st Cavalry Division.
-He also graduated from the Leadership Marshall County.
+Spivey was born on January 18, 1969.
+He received an (AAS) in Technology from Columbia State Community College in Columbia, Tennessee.
+He served in the United States Army during the Gulf War with the 1st Cavalry Division.
+He also graduated from the Leadership Marshall County program.

-Career

 In 2012, he worked as a maintenance superintendent at Walker Die Casting.

-He is the former chairman of the Marshall County Republican Party and a former member of the Tennessee Technology Center advisory board.
+He is the former chairman of the Marshall County Republican Party and the Marshall County Commission, as well as a former member of the Tennessee Technology Center advisory board.

-He first ran against Democratic congressman Eddie Bass in 2010, and lost.
-He ran again in 2012, and won the November 2012, and became the state congressman for the 92nd district of Tennessee.
-He won the election against Vicki Cain, who was chair of the Marshall County Chamber of Commerce.
+Tennessee House of Representatives

+Elections

+Spivey first ran for the Tennessee House of Representatives in 2010.
+He challenged Democratic congressman Eddie Bass in the 65th district.
+Spivey secured the Republican nomination, but Bass defeated him in the general election.

+In 2012, Spivey ran again, this time for the newly redrawn 92nd district.
+He faced three challengers in the Republican primary, but won the nomination by a comfortable margin.
+In the general election, Spivey easily defeated Vicki Cain.
+He ran for re-election in 2014, where he was uncontested in the primary and won his rematch against Cain.

+Spivey did not seek re-election in 2016 and left the legislature.
+However, he attempted to return to his seat two years later, challenging his successor, Rick Tillis, in the Republican primary.
+Tillis defeated Spivey in the primary, with Spivey receiving 43% of the vote.

+Tenure

-In the Tennessee House, he was a member of the House Agriculture and Natural Resources Committee, the House State Government Committee and the House Agriculture and Natural Resources Subcommittee.
-He is also a past chairman of the Marshall County Commission.
-He expressed his concern about handing the Nickajack Reservoir over to the state of Georgia.
+In the Tennessee House, he served on the Agriculture and Natural Resources and the State Government committees.
 During his time in the Tennessee House, he played a pivotal role in phasing out the Hall income tax.
-He was also a central figure in replacing Common Core in Tennessee with an alternative crafted by Tennessee-based educators and experts.
+He also expressed skepticism toward handing the Nickajack Reservoir over to the state of Georgia.
+Spivey was a central figure in replacing Common Core in Tennessee with an alternative crafted by Tennessee-based educators and experts.

-He lost the 2018 Republican primary for the 92nd District Representative seat to the Tennessee house of Representatives to Rick Tillis, receiving 43% of the vote.

-Spivey is a member of the Tennessee State Guard.

 Personal life

-He married Kim Spivey, a school teacher, and they raised six daughters.
+Spivey is married to Kim Spivey, a schoolteacher, and they raised six daughters.
 He is a Reformed Baptist.

+Spivey is a member of the Tennessee State Guard.